54-40 (band)

-54-40 (often stylized 54•40) is a Canadian alternative rock group from Tsawwassen, British Columbia.
-The band take their name from the slogan "54-40 or Fight!", coined to express the unsuccessful expansionist agenda of James K. Polk's presidency, which was intent upon controlling a contested U.S.-Canada border area in the Oregon boundary dispute.
-54-40 has had a successful career, with four of their albums being certified Platinum in Canada.
+54-40 (often stylized 54•40) is a Canadian rock band from Tsawwassen, Delta, British Columbia.
+The band takes its name from the slogan "54-40 or Fight!", coined to express the unsuccessful expansionist agenda of James K. Polk's presidency, which was intent upon controlling a contested U.S.-Canada border area in the Oregon boundary dispute.
+54-40 has had a successful career, with four of their albums being certified platinum in Canada.
 The band has been nominated for eight Juno Awards.
-Between 1996 and 2016, 54-40 were among the top 150 selling Canadian artists in Canada and among the top 50 selling Canadian bands in Canada.
+Between 1996 and 2016, 54-40 were among the top 150 best-selling Canadian artists in Canada and among the top 50 best-selling Canadian bands in Canada.

 History

 Neil Osborne and Brad Merritt met in 1978 at South Delta High School in Tsawwassen, British Columbia.
 After studying at the Berklee College of Music in Boston, Osborne returned home and formed the band 54-40 with Merritt and drummer Ian Franey.
 The band played their first gig in Coquitlam on December 8, 1980, the night John Lennon was killed.
-That same year, they made their first recordings for the Mo-Da-Mu label, with four tracks appearing on the independent compilation LP Things Are Still Coming Ashore, which also featured music by Vancouver bands Animal Slaves and Junco Run.
+In 1981 they made their first recordings for the Mo-Da-Mu label, with four tracks appearing on the independent compilation LP Things Are Still Coming Ashore, which also featured music by Vancouver bands Animal Slaves and Junco Run.
 In June 1982, the band released the EP Selection.
 Shortly after the release of Selection, Franey left the band.
 Franey was replaced by Darryl Neudorf and Phil Comparelli was added on guitar, trumpet and vocals.
 The band recorded the album Set the Fire in 1983, releasing it in 1984.
 Neudorf, frustrated with the band's prolonged time in the studio and away from the road, left the band in 1985.
 He was replaced by Matt Johnson.

 The band's self-titled second album, released in 1986 through Warner/Reprise Records, began to attract attention from radio and record buyers across Canada, with the singles "Baby Ran" and "I Go Blind" gaining significant college radio airplay.
 Dave Osborne (keyboards, harmonica), toured and recorded with the band from 1987 to 1993.
 The band's third album, Show Me, became their commercial breakthrough in Canada, with the hits "One Day in Your Life" and "One Gun".

 Although the band was popular on college radio in the United States, they never had a commercial breakthrough, and Warner dropped 54-40 in 1990.
 In 1991, the band released the compilation album, Sweeter Things.
 Also during that year, the band signed a deal with Sony and released Dear Dear in 1992.
 It was the band's first album to be certified Gold in Canada and was certified Platinum in 1993.
 The band released Smilin' Buddha Cabaret in 1994 and Trusted by Millions in 1996, both of which would later be certified Platinum.